 As the sun sets on Robinson's remarkable coaching career, the light he kindled continues to shine brightly across the mountains of Yancey County, illuminating a path forward for all who follow in his footsteps.
 Robinson's influence extends beyond Mountain Heritage and beyond county borders.
 Coaches across North Carolina have sought his counsel, respecting his wisdom and approach.
-One assistant, Brandon Allen, went on to coach at Hickory, Tuscola, and North Buncombe, bringing Robinson's principles to new communities.
+One assistant, Brandon Allen, went on to head coaching jobs at Freedom, Tuscola, and North Buncombe, bringing Robinson's principles to new communities.